-Since I switched to Rails from .NET last year, I must have created at least 20-30 projects for learning, experiments, and side projects.
-I had a text file that documented all the gems I wanted to install for a fresh Rails app.
+Since I started learning Rails, I must have created dozens and dozens of Rails applications for learning, experiments, and side projects.
+I had a text file that documented all the gems I wanted to install for a fresh Rails app, along with the common app settings.
 Every time I created a new project, I used to go through the file to install all the gems I wanted.

-Add whatever options you want in this file.
+Next, add whatever Rails-specific options you want in this file.
 For example,

 To see all the available options to configure the Rails app, type